Church of Saint-Maclou: Patrons

 The patrons of Saint-Maclou were of the wealthy merchant class that had experienced an immense social and economic growth during the fourteenth and fifteenth centuries.
 The family most closely associated with the rebuilding of the church was the Dufour family.
 The patrons were responsible for the selection of the master mason, Pierre Robin, as well as for part of the overall style of the church.
 The Dufours and others are cited as being the impetus behind the similarities between Saint-Maclou and Rouen Cathedral.
+There were many other famous families, architects, and artists who contributed to the construction of the church as well.
+The Le Roux family is another example.
+The Le Roux family's contributions included the financing of the Church of Saint-Maclou.
+Jean d'Orbais was another artistic contributor who designed the interior of the church.
+The Church was considered as an important place to the community.
+This is exemplified through the contributions of wealthy families and famous artists who aided in construction and design of the church.